Skip to Main Content

 An image of the Study Space App.

-Law Library headcounts will be recorded at specific times during opening hours to accommodate this system.
+Law Library headcounts must be recorded at the following times during opening hours.

 Headcounts will take place: